tloeber/MLOps-best-practices/ML/readme.md

 specialists, and which aspects are so basic and intertwined with the core data science work that every member of the team is expected to master them.**

-One natural division specializations that has emerged is between software engineers writing code and infrastructure-, security- and DevOps engineers (or in earlier times, system admins) focusing on different aspects of the infrastructure side.
+One natural division of specializations that has emerged is between software engineers writing code on the one side, and infrastructure-, security- and DevOps engineers (or in earlier times, system admins) focusing on different aspects of the infrastructure side.
 While the discussions around DevOps and DevSecOps have shown that there often is still a need for collaboration between the different sides, and that everyone still needs to have an understanding of the basics of the